-With the latest update, we gave the Task Dialog Window a new look.
+With the latest update, we gave the Task Edit Dialog a new look.
 What exactly changed?

-With our users in mind, we designed Ganttic to look clearer.
-Finally, the same visual logic utilized in Resources and Projects is now used in the Task Dialog Window!
+- With our users in mind, we designed Ganttic to look clearer.
+Finally, the same visual logic utilized in Resources and Projects is now used in the Task Edit Dialog.

-Now, all the essential resource planning tools are displayed as a toolbar.
+- Now, all the essential resource planning features are displayed as a toolbar.
 That way you can find all the necessary task features in one convenient spot.

-Additionally, we’ve polished up our task timing settings.
-This means more efficient planning for you.
+- Additionally, we’ve polished up our Task Timing Settings.
+This means more precise and efficient planning for you.